Richard Steeves: Second arrest, trial and imprisonment

 Steeves was interviewed about Bailey's murder by Robert Hohler, a reporter for the Concord Monitor.
-Steeves gave conflicting statements; he stated that Bailey loaned him $1,000 for sexual favors, and that someone else killed him, but he also said that he had a vivid dream like memory of killing Bailey.
+Steeves gave conflicting statements; he stated that Bailey loaned him $1,000 for sexual favors, and that someone else killed him, but he also said that he had a vivid dream-like memory of killing Bailey.
 During his interrogation, Steeves stated that he began to question his faith in God.
 Steeves was charged with Bailey's murder.
-At the same time, Maine authorities also decided to prosecute him for the 1965 murder of Harold Staples, who was known to have been Steeves' first victim for decades but up to that point had not been charged with the killing.
+At the same time, Maine authorities also decided to prosecute him for the 1965 murder of Harold Staples, who was known to have been Steeves' first victim for decades, but up to that point he had not been charged with the killing.

-While awaiting trial, Steeves had to be moved from the York County Jail to the Maine State Prison for his own protection, after he had failed to commit suicide two times.
+While awaiting trial, Steeves had to be moved from the York County Jail to the Maine State Prison for his own protection, after he attempted suicide two times.
 He did not pursue an insanity defense for the murder, nor did he testify during his trial.
 His lawyer, however, contested that his client was innocent and was framed by the real killer.
 Steeves was found guilty and sentenced to life imprisonment.

 In 1987, Steeves' attorney Ricky Brunette sought a new trial for Steeves.
-Brunette claimed that testimony that had been ruled inadmissible by Justice Arthur Brennan would have contradicted denials by a different man, whom they claimed was the real killer.
+Brunette claimed that testimony that had been ruled inadmissible by Justice Arthur Brennan would have contradicted denials by a different man, who they claimed was the real killer.
 Brunette also claimed the jury did not have enough evidence to back up the guilty verdict.
 In 2017, Steeves publicly announced he felt he was safe enough to be freed from prison.
-He claims he had been rehabilitated, though he remains imprisoned.
+He claims he had been rehabilitated, though he remains imprisoned at Maine State Prison.
+He was diagnosed with Parkinson's disease.